 Now is the time.

-The Future of Social Audio, Podcasting & Beyond Joe Rogan’s $100 Million Deal With Spotify
+The Future of Social Audio, Podcasting & Beyond Joe Rogan’s $200 Million Spotify Deal

-As a speaker and a voice of reason, I have been speaking a lot about social audio and podcasting, of course.
-I’m very aware that a huge part of my fans loves to be entertained and educated via their ears.
+As a speaker and a voice of reason, I have spoken extensively about social audio and podcasting.
+I’m very aware that many of my fans love to be entertained and educated via their ears.

 PODCAST-EMPEROR-JOE-ROGAN-SIGNS-$100-MILLION-SPOTIFY-DEAL-KEYNOTE-SPEAKER-FUTURIST-IGOR-BEUKER